Frazao55/SOMIOD/README.md

 # Disclaimer

-This project was carried out as part of the Systems Integration course.
+This project was carried out as part of the Systems Integration course in computer engineering at the Polytechnic Institute of Leiria.

 # About This Project